opensearch-project/documentation-website/_opensearch/segment-replication/configuration.md

 1. Enabling segment replication for an existing index requires [reindexing](https://github.com/opensearch-project/OpenSearch/issues/3685).
 1. Rolling upgrades are currently not supported.
 Full cluster restarts are required to upgrade indexes using segment replication.
 [Issue 3881](https://github.com/opensearch-project/OpenSearch/issues/3881).
-1. [Cross cluster replication](https://github.com/opensearch-project/OpenSearch/issues/4090) does not currently use segment replication to copy between clusters.
+1. [Cross-cluster replication](https://github.com/opensearch-project/OpenSearch/issues/4090) does not currently use segment replication to copy between clusters.
 1. Network congestion on primary shards.
 [Issue - Optimize network bandwidth on primary shards](https://github.com/opensearch-project/OpenSearch/issues/4245).
 1. Shard allocation algorithms have not been updated to evenly spread primary shards across nodes.
 1. Integration with a remote backed storage as the source of replication is [currently unsupported](https://github.com/opensearch-project/OpenSearch/issues/4448).